 Now in its 11th year, Daryl Bichel’s creation based on the liturgical Compline continues to bring together ancient chant and contemporary modal improvisation with Ben Schwendener on piano.

 Composer / pianist Ben Schwendener sustains a unique voice in contemporary creative music and is a leading authority on George Russell's Lydian Chromatic Concept of Tonal Organization, which he assisted Russell in teaching at the New England Conservatory from 1986 to 2004.

-Schwendener presents a new direction in natural pedagogy and dialogue-based arts education, establishing Organic Music Theory and Universal Musical Elements as primary creative sources.
+Schwendener’s latest book Organic Music Theory (Pumping Station, 2017) presents a new direction in natural pedagogy and dialogue-based arts education, establishing Organic Music Theory and Universal Musical Elements as primary creative sources.
 He has given lectures, workshops and seminars at Universities and institutions around the world.
-Schwendener is on the faculty at the New England Conservatory and the Longy School of Music of Bard College, and has also designed classes for non-musicians, based on the inter-discipline correspondences of Organic Music Theory for the Creative and Critical Thinking Department in the Graduate College of Education at UMass Boston.
+Schwendener is on the faculty at the New England Conservatory and Longy School of Music of Bard College, and has designed classes for non-musicians, based on the inter-discipline correspondences of Organic Music Theory for the Creative and Critical Thinking Department in the Graduate College of Education at UMass Boston.

 As a touring performance artist, his groups include the Mobile Trio with drummer Kenwood Dennard and bassist Marc Friedman, LYRIC with singer Carley DeFranco, as well as collaborations with international musicians and dancers.

 Ben lives in Boston with his wife Shari and three children Elodi, Uli and Blue.